Citations and Quotations

 In-Text Citations

-SEEJ uses the.
-This means that you do NOT provide a footnote with the bibliographic reference, but use the system outlined below and include the full bibliographic reference to the work in the .
+SEEJ uses the MLA in-text citation system.
+This means that you do NOT provide a footnote with the bibliographic reference, but use the system outlined below and include the full bibliographic reference to the work in the References Section.

 One Work by Author